dosimont/dosimont.github.io/_posts/2015-12-09-tutorial-bsc-suite.markdown

 You can install it from the sources of from the binary.
 Don't forget to put the binary directory in your PATH.

-*The Clustering version used in this tutorial is 2.6.4*.
+*The Clustering version used in this tutorial is 2.6.4.*

 ### Folding

 Folding is [Harald Servat](https://www.bsc.es/es/about-bsc/staff-directory/servat-gelabert-harald)'s work.
 It enables to compute performance metrics from repetitive delimited regions, thanks to a sampling mechanism used during the tracing, and the clustering result.

-*We use in this tutorial a development version*
+*We use, in this tutorial, a development version.*

 ## Compile the BT application